qsamiot-ctrl/HEMOCM-app/README.md

 **HEMOCM** is an interactive, web-based educational application built with the R Shiny framework.
-Designed to teach complex hematological diagnostics (cytology, flow cytometry, cytogenetics, and molecular biology), the application utilizes a retro DOOM-style First-Person Shooter (FPS) interface to maximize learner engagement and optimize memory retention.
+Designed to teach complex hematological diagnostics (cytology, flow cytometry, cytogenetics, and molecular biology), the application utilizes a retro style First-Person Shooter (FPS) interface to maximize learner engagement and optimize memory retention.

 ## 🧬 Scientific Background
 This application was developed as a pedagogical tool directly applying **Cognitive Load Theory**: